3 of 3 | MARKETING FOR PRIVATE SCHOOLS

 In Part 3 of Effective Marketing for Schools, we’ll look at more advanced methods your school can use to reach a wider audience, including inbound online marketing and paid online ads.
-But first, if these subjects fall outside of comfort zone, we recommend speaking to a professional.
+If these subjects fall outside of your comfort zone, we recommend speaking to a professional.

 Hire an Expert

 Marketing can be a full-time job, but if you don’t have the budget for a full-time staff person, bringing in a marketing consultant is an effective way to evaluate and develop your marketing strategy.

 As Private School Review notes, “having an expert review your marketing strategy is like going to the doctor.
 It will cost you some money, perhaps even a lot of money.
 In return, you will receive the benefit of years of professional experience and expertise when the consultant makes her recommendations.”

 Even if you would prefer to handle everything in-house, hiring a marketing consultant can help you narrow your school’s marketing focus and make it more efficient.
 Duct Tape Marketing says that a good consultant will demand that you build a firm strategy, hone in on objectives that have the highest payoff, and drive conversions, not just search engine traffic or social “likes.”

 An ideal consultant will have previous experience with schools or nonprofits and a knowledge of online marketing.
 Your expert should be able to explain in advance what services she is providing, how they will help your school, and what the cost will be.